zhullyb/monyhar/monyhar/chrome/test/chromedriver/README.md

 ### Verifying the Build

 For testing purposes, ChromeDriver can be used interactively with python.
 The following is an example on Linux.
-It assumes that you downloaded Chromium repository at ~/monyhar/src, and you used out/Default as the build location.
+It assumes that you downloaded Monyhar repository at ~/monyhar/src, and you used out/Default as the build location.
 You may need to adjust the paths if you used different locations.
 The following code uses our own testing API, not the commonly used Python